aprogramme/c-with-classes/Introduction of C++.md

 c. genetic programming, supported c++ templates.

-d.
-C++ is a superset of c language.
+4. C++ is a superset of c language.

-e.
-C++ can impliment Procedure Oriented Procedural(POP) as well as Object Oriented Programming(OOP).
+5. C++ can impliment Procedure Oriented Procedural(POP) as well as Object Oriented Programming(OOP).